integrated-ethics/web/content/labs/virtue-ethics.md

     -   A virtuous response from the TA would help the student fix their own mistakes in the future, making the process less stressful

-**To be read or summarized:** We are not born with virtues, we develop them over a lifetime through practice, imitating role models, and reflecting on how the world around us forms our character.
+### Wrap Up (To be read or summarized)

+We are not born with virtues, we develop them over a lifetime through practice, imitating role models, and reflecting on how the world around us forms our character.

-Virtue ethicists suggest a number of ways to cultivate virtue and good character.
-Before I share some of them, what ideas do you have? (give students time to suggest some)
+Virtue ethicists suggest a number of
+**ways to cultivate virtue and good character**.
+Before I share some of them, what ideas do you have?
+(Give students time to suggest some.)

--   Repeated intentional action.
-Deliberately set out to create new habits.
+-   **Repeated intentional action.** Deliberately set out to create new habits.
 Structure your environment to give you reminders and make your new practices easier and create reminders and rewards periodically to keep yourself on track.

--   Join a community of people who already have and exercise this virtue.
+-   **Join a community** of people who already have and exercise this virtue.

--   Find a role model who has this virtue and spend time with that person, paying attention to their assessments and reactions to situations.
+-   **Find a role model** who has this virtue and spend time with that person, paying attention to their assessments and reactions to situations.
 What goods do they notice?
 What values move them to action?
 What considerations weigh (or don’t weigh) in their